Semester 1 Credit Value: | 20 |

 Drop-in/Surgery sessions These sessions reflect the Law School assessment and feedback policy, that markers will offer the opportunity for one-to-one oral feedback on students' assessed work.
 Dedicated sessions will be made available for consultation with lecturers and seminarists with regards to policy paper design in advance of submission.
 The time given is indicative; more time may be scheduled if necessary, to meet the demand for individual feedback.

-Reflective learning activity Students are encouraged to develop group work and communication skills by meeting as groups to discuss and provide constructive feedback on skeleton arguments to a pre-assigned sample question.
+Reflective learning activity Students are encouraged to develop group work and communication skills by meeting as groups to discuss and provide constructive feedback on skeleton arguments to sample questions.

 Independent study Students’ skills and knowledge base can be further developed in private study, which takes the form of directed reading in advance of lectures, consolidation following lectures and preparation for seminars.